Mad Dog and the Senator from Central Casting

 Cruz told a story about how one of his senior aides is a former Marine and turned into a “fanboy” when Mattis visited the Senate office.
 “General Mattis, his nickname is Mad Dog.
 I actually intend to petition the secretary of state to appear on the ballot as ‘Mad Dog Cruz.’
 And if I can succeed with that, we’ll have 100 percent election in the state.”

 Cornyn praised Mattis, and also told a humanizing story about the general.
 “He personally drove across the country to every Gold Star family that he could identify where they had lost a loved one under his command in Iraq and pay his respect and to show appreciation.”
-Gold Star families are military families whose son or daughter died in military service during times of hostilities.
+Gold Star families are military families that have a family member who died in service during times of hostilities.

 At the very least, however, Cruz was self-aware enough of the contrast between himself and Cornyn.
 “Each of us has a different role in the Senate.
 John has a role in leadership.
 He’s number two in Republican leadership in the Senate.
 That is a big, big position,” Cruz said.
 “And I kind of like to mix it up sometimes.
 I do think that combination for the state of Texas is really potent in fighting for 27 million Texans.”